The following has been adapted for RIS from the advice given at UDIR

 SFO leader, Ms Julie Haugen E-mail: firstname.lastname@example.org Mob.: +47 9192 0559

 SFO harmonizes with the fees in public schools, and they are equal for all SFO students.
 Prices include food for the afternoon snacks (250NOK).

 Over 12 hours per week (100% place) = 3450 NOK.

 Under 12 hours per week (50 % place) = 2450 NOK.

-If students would like to bring a snack or breakfast with them in the morning, this must be a healthy option.
-Afternoon snacks will be provided by RIS each day and we will encourage students to be involved in the snack preparation for the group as well.
+If students would like to bring a snack or breakfast in the morning, this must be a healthy option.
+Afternoon snacks will be provided by RIS each day, and we will encourage students to be involved in the snack preparation for the group as well.

 Half-time spot (50%) under 12 hours per week: Parents/carers who opt for a part-time place will be asked to complete a form to indicate how they want to use their allocated 12 hours within the school week.

 An agreement will be made by the school (SFO staff) and parents who have chosen 50% SFO.
 The parents will have to make a weekly timetable as to when or how they want to use the 12 hours/week of SFO time.
 Once the timetable is agreed upon by both parties, it will be binding (permanent) until the end of the semester.

 Parents can choose to change from full-time to part-time or the other way around once in a school year.
 Parents who choose 50% can change their week timetable only after Christmas.

 The SFO contract may be terminated at any time.
 Parents are required to write to the school a request for termination of the SFO contract and the notice should be at least 30 days before the contract is ended.
 This has to be done before the first (1st) day of the next month.